GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Implementation

-We decided to use an approach based on Intel's \ac{poet} \cite{poet} for the random jury election.
-The scheme has two primary advantages over its alternatives.
-First, the election mechanism itself is not directly tied to any incentives.
-Second, the waiting concept of \ac{poet} allows to significantly reduce message complexity of the election.

-While based on \ac{poet} we elect multiple jurors instead of one.
-It works as follows for $j$ jurors:
+However, this approach is designed to only elect a single block proposer.
+Thus, we designed and implemented our own approach to elect a group of nodes, i.e., the jury.
+To implement a waiting approach analogously to \ac{poet}, we use OP-TEE functions providing a secure timer (\texttt{TEE\_GetSystemTime}) as well as a secure wait function (\texttt{TEE\_Wait}).
+Both are used to implement the wait TA.
+As the wait time is derived from publicly known data, the wait time itself is publicly verifiable.
+Thus, the node simply passes the wait time to the wait TA, which waits for the given amount of time.
+By getting the trusted system time inside the TEE before and after the wait, we simply have to sign both timestamps to get a valid waiting certificate \waitcert.
+This procedure is done on every node in the network.

-\begin{enumerate} \item As soon as a node receives a blame message $m_{b}$ containing the attestation report $\sigma$, it will generate a random waiting time chosen from a exponential distribution and wait for the generated amount of time.
-The waiting time can be in the range between a chosen minimum $t_{min}$ and maximum $t_{max}$.

-\item Each Node will receive waiting certificates from other nodes and compile a Jury Election Leaderboard $JEL$, a sorted list containing waiting certificates with the lowest observed waiting times.
-When receiving a waiting certificate, the node will first check if the certificate has merit, i.e., if the waiting time is lower than the largest entry in $JEL$ or if $|JEL|<j$.
-Nodes refrain from validating and forwarding certificates if they do not have merit at that time.
-Otherwise, the node will check the validity of the certificate and add it at the corresponding position in its $JEL$.
+The interplay between the different nodes during the election of $j$ jurors works as follows: \begin{enumerate} \item As soon as a node receives a blame message $m_{b}$, it will generate a random waiting time chosen from a exponential distribution and wait for the generated amount of time.
+The waiting time is in the range between a defined minimum $t_{min}$ and maximum $t_{max}$. \item Each Node will receive waiting certificates from other nodes to compile a Jury Election Leaderboard $JEL$, a sorted list containing waiting certificates with the lowest observed waiting times.
+When a node \node{a} receives a waiting certificate from another node $w_{x}$, the node will first check if the certificate has merit, i.e., if the waiting time is lower than the largest entry in $JEL$ or if $|JEL|<j$.
+Nodes refrain from validating and forwarding any \waitcert if they do not have merit at that time.
+Otherwise, the node will check the validity of $w_{x}$ and add it at the corresponding position in its $JEL$.
 If $|JEL|>j$, the last entry is removed so $|JEL|=j$.

-\item After a node is finished waiting, it will check if $JEL$ contains less than $j$ waiting certificates from other nodes or if its own waiting time is smaller than any of the entries in $JEL$.
-If its own certificate has merit, it will announce it to the network and add it to its $JEL$.
-If not, it will discard its certificate.
+\item After \node{a} is finished waiting, it will check if $|JEL|<j$ or if its own waiting time is smaller than any of the entries in $JEL$.
+If its own waiting certificate $w_{a}$ has merit, it will announce it to the network and add it to its $JEL$.
+If not, it will discard $w_{a}$.

-\item After a node additionally waited for a pre-defined time threshold $t_{ele}$, it will assume its $JEL$ to be mostly complete.
-If the node's own certificate is still in $JEL$, it will assume to be part of the jury.
-If so, it will start the agreement process with the other jurors in $JEL$. \end{enumerate}
+\item After \node{a} additionally waited for a pre-defined time threshold $t_{ele}$, it will assume its $JEL$ to be mostly complete.
+If the node's own $w_{a}$ is still in $JEL$, it will assume to be part of the jury.
+If so, it will start the agreement process with the other jurors found in $JEL$. \end{enumerate}